 Section 11.
 The board shall have the right to prescribe the time and manner in which these rights shall be exercised.

 Section 12.
 Any member willfully violating any of these by-laws or rules lawfully laid down by the Board of Directors shall forfeit his membership in the club.
 The Board of Directors shall be the judge of all violations.

 Section 13.
-One board member shall be present and preside over work Sunday every other month starting in April.
+One board member shall be present and preside over work Sunday every month starting in March.
+(Amended 02/05/2023)